 I know of a pair at Black Butte, because I received a call from a resident who had them nesting in a gray squirrel box in his backyard.
 I even got a photo of it, not too good mind you, but it's an OK shot.
 I also know screech owls are residents around OMSI's Hancock Field Station over near Fossil.
 I have a great photo of one that was sleeping the day away in the rafters of Berrie Hall, the dining facility at the camp.

-My nesting-box collaborator, Don McCartney, and I started out to see if we could attract small owls to nesting boxes and after a lot of arm-waving we set out several boxes in the Delicious Burn especially for screech, pygmy, and saw-whet owls.
-To date we have had zero response.
+My nesting-box collaborator, Don McCartney, and I started out to see if we could attract small owls to nesting boxes and after a lot of arm-waving we set out several boxes in the Delicious Fire burn area near Tumalo Reservoir for screech, pygmy, and saw-whet owls.
+To date, we have had zero response.
 Shows you what I know about small owls...

 Once in a great while, someone will call and ask about things that hoot and toot in the night, but unless I can hear what the sound really is, it's difficult to tell whooooo is whoooo.

 Screech owls are common over in the swamp (Willamette Valley).
 In fact, according to the Atlas of Oregon Wildlife, they range all the way from the coast to the Snake River.
 Screech owls rarely have much difficulty finding food as they primarily feed on rodents, especially voles - small, mouse-like rodents that multiply in prodigious numbers.